Human reward hacking

 \[ h_{t+1}=U(h_t, a_t, c_t, f^H_t, \epsilon_t), \quad E_{t+1}(\cdot)=G(h_{t+1},\cdot). \]

-The emission \(E_t\) is the raw, possibly noisy judgment signal:
+The emission \(E_t\) is the raw, possibly noisy judgement signal:

-These are converted into a measured reward via an aggregation rule \(A_t(\cdot)\) that encodes scales, tie-breaking, weights, or penalties:
+We convert these into a measured reward using an aggregation rule \(A_t(\cdot)\) that encodes scales, tie-breaking, weights, or penalties:

 \[ R_{\text{human},t}(y)=A_t\!\big(E_t(y)\big), \qquad R_{\text{human},t}(y_i,y_j)=A_t\!\big(E_t(y_i,y_j)\big). \]

-With multiple evaluators, we first average over a distribution \(\mathcal{P}_t\):
+With multiple evaluators, we first average over the distribution \(\mathcal{P}_t\):

 \[ \bar E_t(y)=\mathbb{E}_{k\sim \mathcal{P}_t}[E_t^{(k)}(y)] \;\;\Rightarrow\;\; R_{\text{human},t}(y)=A_t(\bar E_t(y)). \]